This article was updated on January 12th, 2024

 Veterinarian Tip: Fungal infections can be contagious to other pets as well as humans, so keep your dog isolated and wash your hands after petting them until they are no longer contagious.

-Infection with mites is known as mange.
-A specific type of mite called demodex can affect the skin on the nose, this results in hair loss and scabbing.
-Dog’s affected will often become very itchy as well.
+Infestation with mites is known as mange.
+A specific type of mite called Demodex can affect the skin on the nose; this results in hair loss and scabbing.
+Dogs affected will often become very itchy as well.
 Mange can be easily prevented and treated with antiparasitic treatments.
+Learn more about Mange.

 2) Lumps and bumps on a dog’s nose